All experience counts

-Work experience/placement requests from individuals who are connected with a university, school, TAFE, disability unit of an employment agency, migrant unit of an employment agency or a rehabilitation provider must provide insurance documentation from their institution to be considered.
-Anyone who is not considered a current school leaver is considered a mature age student and will not require insurance documentation if they are not requesting work experience placements through an organisation as identified above.
+- Work experience/placement requests from individuals who are connected with a university, school, TAFE, disability unit of an employment agency, migrant unit of an employment agency or a rehabilitation provider must provide insurance documentation from their institution to be considered.

-Where an individual requires any reasonable adjustments to undertake their work experience/placement with Council, this can be discussed and negotiated in collaboration with the individual, agency and HR team at Cumberland Council.
+- Where an individual requires any reasonable adjustments to undertake their work experience/placement with us, this can be discussed and negotiated with the individual, agency and our HR team.

 - Council’s work experience/placement program closes during the months of December to January each year

 - Applicants are required to provide 4 weeks’ notice of their placement request and last-minute applications are not able to be accepted.

 In order to determine an applicant’s suitability, please complete the work experience application form.